AMSUCF/Creative-Coding/interactive_fiction.md

 ## Interactive Fiction

 The first project is a work of interactive fiction created in Inform 7.
 This project should be developed using a combination of the work from your previous creative code exercises (the [imagined room](code_one.md) and [conversation simulator](code_two.md)) and the in-class demos.
 This work should be extended using genAI coding methods to rewrite and extend your code, as modeled during the demos.
+Refer to the [completed example](./inform_three/) for a model of what a complete work should include.

 This project should include: